Excel VBA DateSerial Function

 - We can enter integer numbers from 1 to 31 for current month days.

-- If you supply the last day of this month +1 then this will represent the first day of the following month.
-For an example if the last day of August is 31 and if you supply the day as 31 + 1 then it will represent the first day of September.
+- If you supply the last day of this month +1, then this will represent the first day of the following month.
+For example, if the last day of August is 31 and if you supply the day as 31 + 1, then it will represent the first day of September.

 Now declare a variable as DATE.

-Now for this variable assign DATESERIAL function in VBA.
+Now for this variable, assign the DATESERIAL function.

 For YEAR supply 2019, for MONTH supply 08, and for DAY supply 05.

 Now show the result of the variable “My date” in the message box.